What are Microsoft Teams live events

 The change from using Microsoft Stream to OneDrive for Business and SharePoint for meeting recordings will be a phased approach.
 At launch you'll be able to opt-in to this experience, in November you'll have to opt-out if you want to continue using Stream, and some time in early 2021 we'll require all customers to use OneDrive for Business and SharePoint for new meeting recordings.

 The live event streaming platform is made up of the following pieces:

 - Azure Media Services: Azure Media Services gives you broadcast-quality video streaming services to reach larger audiences on today’s most popular mobile devices.
 Media Services enhances accessibility, distribution, and scalability, and makes it easy and cost-effective to stream content to your local or worldwide audiences — all while protecting your content.

 - Azure Content Delivery Network (CDN): Once your stream goes live, it's delivered through the Azure Content Delivery Network (CDN).
 Azure Media Services provides integrated CDN for streaming endpoints.
 This allows the streams to be viewed worldwide with no buffering.

 Enterprise Content Delivery Network (eCDN)

 The attendee experience is the most important aspect of live events and it's critical that the attendees can participate in the live event without having any issues.
-The attendee experience uses Azure Media Player (for events produced in Microsoft Teams) and Stream Player (for events produced in an external enccoder) works across desktop, browser, and mobile (iOS, Android).
-Office 365 provides Yammer and Teams as two collaboration hubs and the live attendee experience is integrated into these collaboration tools.
+The attendee experience uses Stream Player (for events produced in Teams) and Azure Media Player (for events produced in an external app or device) and works across desktop, browser, and mobile (iOS, Android).
+Microsoft 365 and Office 365 provide Yammer and Teams as two collaboration hubs, and the live attendee experience is integrated into these collaboration tools.

 Go to Plan for Teams live events.